solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 confirmed.

-3. After repair is complete, the validator counts votes on each fork and sends out local heaviest fork.
+3. After repair is complete, the validator counts votes on each fork and computes local heaviest fork.

-4. Each validator counts if enough nodes can agree on one block (same slot and hash) to restart from:
+4. A leader which is configured on command line sends out its heaviest fork to everyone.

+5. Each validator verifies that the leader's choice is reasonable:

    1. If yes, proceed and restart